RicardoTaipe/nodejs-jenkins-CI-CD/README.md

 # Jenkins Pipeline
 This Jenkins pipeline has three steps to test CI-CD on a nodejs application:
 - `Build` allows to clone repository and build application
-- `Test` allows to test the application
+- `Test` allows to test the application through `Mocka`.
-- `Deploy` allows execute a script in order to deploy the application
+- `Deploy` allows execute a script in order to deploy the application via `SSH` on a remote server.
 Finally, you receive a notification from `Slack` if the pipeline's result was succesful.
 ![pipeline](https://user-images.githubusercontent.com/29106855/64560625-75bf8780-d30e-11e9-9bd8-b12b928bb104.PNG)